 Due to its small grain and silky smooth surface, sheepskin leather is soft enough that you can wear it as a jacket over a sleeveless shirt that will be just as comfortable with no discomfort whatsoever.

 The Durability of Sheepskin Leather

 As soft as it is to the touch, sheepskin leather is just as durable.
-A sheepskin leather jacket can last for decades when cared for and maintained properly.
+A leather jacket can last for decades when cared for and maintained properly.

-Colours of Sheepskin Leather
+Colors of Sheepskin Leather

 Historically, sheepskin leathers were mostly made exclusively in brown.
-While brown is still very much available today, other colours such as red, white, blue and yellow are available aside from black and brown sheepskin leathers.
+While brown is still very much available today, other colors such as red, white, blue and yellow are available aside from black and brown sheepskin leathers.

 Price of Sheepskin Leather

 It shouldn’t be a surprise that you would have to pay more for men’s sheepskin leather jackets than any other type of animal hide.
 This point is easily justified by the superior characteristics that sheepskin leathers offer.

 Sheepskin, unlike any other leather, is tanned with the wool intact.
 Tanning is a general process that is used to treat animal skins and hides to create leather.
 This includes sheepskin leather making as well.
 It is due to this process that the protein structure of sheepskin is rendered durable and invulnerable to decomposition.
 Hence the possibility of coloring or dyeing.